Sidebar: Salumi is an amazing Italian restaurant with at times lengthy waits.

 FLATOW: Yeah.
 And simply stated, it’s have – if you entangle two particles, what do they do?

 Mr. SIEGFRIED: Well, it’s as though two particles separated from birth somehow know what to do when something happens to the other one.
 The confusing thing is if these particles fly off, say with – and you’re going to measure how they’re spinning, they don’t have a definite answer to that question until you measure it.
 So even though they don’t start out with any property, when one of them gets the property by a measurement, the other one suddenly has it as well, no matter how far apart they are.
 And that is, I think, spooky.https://www.npr.org/2010/11/12/131274183/the-spookiness-of-quantum-mechanics

 Meanwhile, in Stargate – the method of transportation is to go through two portals – analogous to two scanning pads.
-The stargates themselves could be scanning mechanisms that allow one to control and contain entangled particles.
-Upon their activation, it would then be possible to transmit a massive amount of information (i.e. the quantum state of the people and objects entering the portal) from one gate to the other.
+The stargates could act as scanners allowing one to control and contain entangled particles.
+Upon activation, a massive amount of information (i.e., the quantum state of the objects) is then transmitted between gates.